mohiljainmj/jain-portfolio/page3.md

 <b><i> - I would provide a legend for the blue color used.</i></b>
 <b><i> - Chart titles need to be aligned with what is being displayed.</i></b>

-The above mentioned feedback on my wireframe, made me realize different things that I could improve with my visual.
-I had incorporated all the changes suggested to my visual accordingly.
+The above mentioned feedback on my wireframe, made me realize different things that I could improve with my visualization.
+I had incorporated all the changes suggested to my visualization accordingly.

 # Step five: Build your solution

-This is the visualization that I had redesigned as per my own critique and also the feedback that I had received from the two users I spoke to.
+After incorporating the feedbacks received from the users and wireframing the original graph, I redesigned my visualization as the following :

 <div class="flourish-embed flourish-chart" data-src="visualisation/7781695"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 In this visualization, I have used stacked bar chart from flourish.
-From the original data source, I have seggregated the data as per the category into 4 different bar charts.
+The following are the changes that are entailed as below -
+- Firstly, this graphs contains four parameters, that are seggregated in to four bar graphs.
+- Secondly, I made sure that I have clearly elaborated and depicted the numbers well on each of the graph so that the user can easily see the actual absolute value.
+Even the bar graphs are well structured and that’s why the increasing trend in the number of active cases and number of total confirmed cases and number of deaths can be seen.

+-> Total Confirmed COVID - 19 Cases : January (5806), February (65596), March (67332)
+-> Total Active COVID - 19 Cases : January (5461), February (39572), March (25904)
+-> Total Recovered COVID - 19 Cases : January (141), February (23383), March (38557)
+-> Total Death COVID - 19 Cases : January (204), February (2641), March (2871)

+- Thirdly, to bring gravity in the picture, I have made sure that the each colour represents the significance of the parameter it represents.
+This immediately gives a clearly estimate of all the categories with one glance.
+For instance : Red, represents a critical colour, depicts the number of deaths for COVID 19.
+Green, represents a positive colour, depicts the number of people recovered for COVID 19.
+Blue, represents a neutral colour, depicts the number of people confirmed for COVID 19.
+Light Blue, being under similar undertones as Blue, represents a neutral colour, depicts the number of active cases for COVID 19.

+In my visualizations, I wanted to display the number of cases for all the graphs, but due to the some limitation in flourish, I was not able to display the numbers for the smaller bars.
+Then, I wanted to keep a single label for X Axis and Y Axis, however, I was unable to implement that in flourish.
+Lastly, the data that I have used is a subset from John Hopkins COVID - 19 Case Data, as the data source with which the original visualization was created had been replaced and updated.